 Picture: Canon Medical Systems UK account manager Midlands and Northern Ireland Billy Erwin, head of radiotherapy physics Keith Langmack, radiotherapy services manager Lee Beresford, CT clinical development manager Mark Condron and radiotherapy physicist Jonathan Allred.

-See the full report on page 4 of the September 2022 issue of RAD Magazine.
+Published on page 4 of the September 2022 issue of RAD Magazine.